pgexperts/handyrep/docs/setup.rst

     If set to True, HandyRep will take server definitions from handyrep.conf instead of from saved server information.

 server_file
-    Filename (or full path) for the servers JSON definition file.
+    Filename for the servers JSON definition file.
 Default servers.save.
+If running HandyRep under WSGI, this needs to be a full path, not just a filename.

 master_check_method
     Plugin to use in order to check if this HandyRep is the current HandyRep master server.
 See "Multiple HandyRep Servers" in Usage.